 Behind the cornea is the colored part of the eye called the iris.
 The iris muscle controls the size of the pupil, regulating the amount of light entering the eye.
 In dim light, the pupil opens to gather more light.
 The dark-adapted pupil diameter varies widely among individuals.
 In 2004, researchers found the pupil size of patients seeking refractive surgery ranged from 4.3 to 8.9 millimeters with an average of 6.5 millimeters.

 Laser refractive surgery alters the center – not the entire diameter — of the cornea.
 The area of the cornea that is fully treated is called the optical zone.
-In addition to the optical zone, modern laser technologies employ a blend zone, also known as transition zone.
+In addition to the optical zone, modern laser technologies employ a blend zone, also known as the transition zone.
 The entire area treated with the laser — optical zone plus blend zone — is called the ablation zone.
-A common laser optical zone currently is ~6.5 millimeters, and varies based on laser capability, surgeon preference, and patient parameters.
+A common laser optical zone currently is ~6.5 millimeters and varies based on laser capability, surgeon preference, and patient parameters.
 You can ask your doctor these questions before going for surgery http://lasikscandal.com/best-5-questions-to-ask-before-choosing-lasik-surgery/

 A patient should never consent to surgery where the fully treated area (optical zone) is smaller than his or her dark-adapted pupil diameter.

 In reality, the optical zone may not be as large as intended due to healing responses (corneal remodeling and epithelial hyperplasia) after surgery and laser light reflection (loss of energy).
 The true optical zone after healing is called the “effective optical zone” or “functional optical zone”.